nmn0gueira/mpc-experiments/README.md

 ### Running the examples
 Some examples may have slighly different arguments where it is best to check the usage by simplying executing the program without arguments.
-In general, however, to run an example you can run the following command for Alice:
+In general, to run an example you can run the following command for Alice:

 ```bash
 ./bin/<ex> 1 <port> <input file>